mikaelkaron/troopjs-learn/requirejs/readme.md

 ### Using a bundle

 TroopJS is also available pre-bundled if you want to save on HTTP requests.
-To use this feature you have two options, either a combination of the `deps` option and the magic module `require` or the `bundle` option.
+To use this feature you have two options, either a combination of the `deps` option and the magic module `require` or the `bundles` option.

 The most compatible albeit more verbose option is the `deps` option: